horacioh/braindump/inbox.md

 [Agora]: agora "Agora"
 [graphql]: graphql "Graphql"
 [anne-laure-le-cunff]: anne-laure-le-cunff "Anne-Laure Le Cunff"
+[the-missing-semester]: the-missing-semester "The Missing Semester of Your CS Education"
 [article-check-your-pulse-55]: article-check-your-pulse-55 "Check your Pulse #55"
 [article-collaborative-design-research]: article-collaborative-design-research "Collaborative design  Research"
 [article-coming-for-the-content-staying-for-the-community]: article-coming-for-the-content-staying-for-the-community "“Coming for the Content, Staying for the Community” Started With Video Games (Or Maybe Religion?)
 But Will Define Media This Decade"